Honorary degree: Posthumous awards

-Institutions not awarding honorary degrees
+Institutions that do not award honorary degrees

-Some US universities such as the Massachusetts Institute of Technology (MIT), Cornell University, Stanford University, and Rice University, do not award honorary degrees as a matter of policy.
-The University of Virginia (founded in 1819) was probably the first US university to explicitly have a policy of not awarding honorary degrees at the request of its founder, Thomas Jefferson.
+Some US universities, such as the Massachusetts Institute of Technology (MIT), Cornell University, Stanford University and Rice University, do not award honorary degrees as a matter of policy.
+The University of Virginia (founded in 1819) was probably the first US university to have an explicit policy of not awarding honorary degrees, at the request of its founder, Thomas Jefferson.
 In 1845, William Barton Rogers, then chairman of the faculty, vigorously defended this policy; in 1861, he founded MIT in Boston and continued this practice.
-The University of Virginia does annually award Thomas Jefferson Medals in Architecture and in Law, as the highest honours accorded by that institution.
+The University of Virginia does annually award Thomas Jefferson Medals in architecture and in law, as the highest honours accorded by that institution.
+Cornell did not award honorary degrees under founding president Andrew Dickson White, who thought them "pretended honors" that "tend[ed] to lower respect for many American colleges and universities".
+However, honorary degrees were briefly awarded under his successor, Charles Kendall Adams in 1886, with White and Cornell alum David Starr Jordan, the president of Indiana University and later the founding president of Stanford, receiving honorary LLDs.
+Alumni and faculty petitions against honorary degrees led to the ban on honorary degrees being reinstated later that year.

-The Stanford Alumni Association occasionally awards the Degree of Uncommon Man/Woman to individuals who have given "rare and exceptional service" to the university.
-Though UCLA has imposed a moratorium on awarding honorary degrees, it honours notable people with the UCLA Medal instead.
-St. John's College has not granted honorary degrees since 1936, but its alumni association occasionally offers honorary membership to retiring faculty, staff, and other close associates of the college.